krishnakalakkad/C-bmp-mixer/README.md

 ```

-Compartmentalizing everything makes the debugging process much more transparent on all debugging applications because the backtrace from a debugging software shows the cause of the error much more clearly.
+Compartmentalizing everything makes the debugging process more transparent on all debugging applications because the backtrace from a debugging software shows the cause of the error much more clearly.

 ## Project Learnings

-NOTE: Expand on what this understanding enables you to do.

-I improved my ability to visualize data structures that seem....
-In general, I feel that I improved my ability to visualize how different functions like `fread()` scan information into data structures malloced on the heap.
+I improved my ability to visualize data structures that are unfamiliar with me.
+Whenever I come across a different media format, I always put importance on the visualization of dynamic memory and organization before attempting to write any code.
+In general, I feel that I improved my ability to visualize how different functions like `fread()` scan information into data structures allocated on the heap.

 ## How to use this program